 Prior to joining the Seton Hall Law faculty, Professor Miles represented of survivors of domestic violence, sexual assault and stalking in protection order and family law matters at the Crime Victims Law Project in Pennsylvania as well as with nonprofit organizations in Maryland and Florida.
 In addition, as an attorney with the Committee for Public Counsel Services in Massachusetts, Professor Miles litigated on behalf of parents and children in abuse and neglect, termination of parental rights and adoption cases.
 In this capacity, Professor Miles filed and argued an interlocutory appeal, joined by the child’s attorney, seeking placement of her client’s child with paternal relatives.
 The Massachusetts Supreme Judicial Court heard further appeal by the child in the case and granted leave for Professor Miles to submit an amicus brief on behalf of the father and in support of the child’s position.
 The Court found in favor of the child and father’s position in an opinion which established a child’s independent right to a temporary custody hearing following emergency removal by the state.

-Professor Miles is admitted to practice in New Jersey and New York.
-She Miles received her B.A., cum laude, in political science and history from Duke University where she was a member of the National Political Science Honor Society.
+Professor Miles has also taught continuing legal education courses for attorneys as well as judges in New Jersey, New York, Massachusetts and New Mexico.
+She received her B.A., cum laude, in political science and history from Duke University where she was a member of the National Political Science Honor Society.
 She earned her J.D. from New York University School of Law where she served as a Staff Editor for the Review of Law and Social Change.

 We Are Never Ever Getting Back Together: Domestic Violence Victims, Defendants and Due Process, 35 Cardozo L. Rev. 141 (2013)